sagemath/trac_to_gh/Issue 2002.md

 # Issue 2002: creating a fresh new notebook in sage-2.10.1.rc3 is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2002

 Original creator: was